-Mazda is committed to making vehicles that are environmentally friendly, and is actively engaged in developing technologies that support highlevel environmental performance.
+Mazda is committed to making vehicles that are environmentally conscious, and is actively engaged in developing technologies that support high-level environmental performance.

 Mazda is committed to mitigating air pollution from exhaust gases.

 To this end, the Company is working hard to develop low-emission vehicles.
 The Company is steadily bringing to market vehicles that clear both SU-LEV, Japan's certification system for ultra-low-emission vehicles, and Euro 6, the stringent emissions regulations of the European Union (EU).